Using Formulas in Groundplan

 FormulaExplainedUnit of Measure

-=area*1.5Area multiplied by height OR depthm3
+=area*1.5Area multiplied by height OR depth

 =lenPerimeter of the aream